ItzNotABug/CheckoutVerifier/README.md

             @Override
             public void onVerificationCompleted(boolean isVerified) {
+                //From library version (1.4),
+                //this Boolean will be `NULLABLE` & will be `NULL` if an exception was caught,
+                //while connecting the specified server url or something else went wrong,
+                //for better error handling

+                if(isVerified != null) {
+                    ...
                     //Check if the Purchase is Valid...
                     //Consume if not!
+                }
             }

             @Override